 This huge amount of work for your eyes, if performed for a prolonged time, is normally way beyond the visual abilities that one individual is comfortable to perform.

-Digital Eye Strain has a lot to do with how you use your computer and the setting around you while using it.
-So if your computer screen is causing you pain in your eyes, here are some guidelines you can follow to help you ease and prevent the symptoms:
+So, if your computer screen is causing you pain in your eyes, here are some guidelines you can follow to help you ease and prevent the symptoms:

 To decrease eye movements, it is important to position the monitor directly in front of your face and not on the side.
 The screen should be placed so that its center is 15 to 20 degrees (about 10 or 12 cm) below your eyes level and about 50 to 70 cm – or about an arm’s length – away from your face.